Communism and Religion: From Hatred to Terror

 Beginning with a general analysis of notions of “religion” and “communism”, the course turns to the foundations of communism as “Marxism” and the attitude to religion proposed by its founders (“Religion as opium for the people”).
 We will try to trace the misconception of religion directly in the early communist pamphlets and discuss the scale of possible problems stemming from this misconception.

-The main body of the course is focused on the socialist regime in the Soviet Union and its anti-religious policy, propaganda and terror.
-We will learn to discern various stages of development of Soviet Bolshevism - Leninism, Stalinism and Post-War Socialism and their attitudes to various religions, religious groups and denominations, as well as to Soviet citizens in general.
+The main body of the course focuses on the socialist regime in the Soviet Union and its anti-religious policy, propaganda and terror.
+We will learn to discern various stages of development of Soviet Bolshevism – Leninism, Stalinism and Post-War Socialism and their attitudes to various religions, religious groups and denominations, as well as to Soviet citizens in general.

 The reading materials provided for each lecture will be followed by class discussions so that students will have the opportunity to develop their skill at sound argumentation and the use of academic literature as well as primary research sources.
 The course is based on active participation.
 Students are expected to bring their interests and opinions to the course – however these are expected to change as the students encounter both the theoretical claims as well as the actual interactions of communism and religion.